bright-webb/cobra/README.md

 # Cobra
-Cobra is a PHP library for managing and manipulating large data sets, inspired by Python's Pandas library.
-It provides a DataFrame class that allows you to load, manipulate, and analyze data with ease.
+Cobra is a data management for PHP to clean, modify and transform your data.
+Whether you're working with data from a database, CSV files, or arrays, Cobra provides a suite of tools to help you handle, transform, and analyze your data efficiently.

 ## Features
 - Load data from SQL databases and CSV files